 Abstraction involves capturing the essential details of incoming information that will help us generalize to future experiences while discarding less useful information (Giunchiglia & Walsh, 1992).
 The choice of what to focus on and what to ignore can be a reflection of our prior beliefs or expectations.
 Serial reproduction (Bartlett, 1932) is a method used to elicit such priors in human perception and memory through a telephone-game-like experiment (Xu & Griffiths, 2008).
 People are asked to pass a piece of information to one another in sequence, with each person reproducing the information from memory for the next person.
 Studying how the information changes as it is passed along the chain of people can be used as a window into their prior beliefs.
+Iterated learning is another paradigm that studies this phenomenon with a highly similar framework through the lens of cultural evolution (Canini, Griffiths, Vanpaemel, & Kalish, 2014; Carr, Smith, Culbertson, & Kirby, 2020; Claidière, Smith, Kirby, & Fagot, 2014).

 When using serial reproduction to study abstraction, one must consider that abstractions are not only a noisy compression of a stimulus, but they are also formed to communicate information to others (Tessler & Goodman, 2019; Tessler et al., 2021).
 In humans this is often done through language (Lupyan & Bergen, 2016).
 The extent to which our abstractions are influenced by language is a central but unanswered question in cognitive science (Quilty-Dunn, Porot, & Mandelbaum, 2023; Kumar et al., 2022; Lupyan, Rakison, & Mc-Clelland, 2007).
-Most experiments involving human participants constructing a serial reproduction chain (e.g. Langlois.
-Jacoby, Suchow, & Griffiths, 2021; Anglada-Tort, Harrison, Lee, & Jacoby, 2023) employ only one sensory modality.
+Most experiments involving human participants constructing a serial reproduction chain (e.g. Langlois, Jacoby, Suchow, & Griffiths, 2021; Anglada-Tort, Harrison, Lee, & Jacoby, 2023) employ only one sensory modality.
 Therefore, incorporating language as a transmission modality in multimodal serial reproduction potentially provides a way to understand its influence on human abstractions.